-These theorems give a complete description of semisimple algebras.
-At the same time on the structure of nonsemisimple algebras (nilpotent part), not much is known, even over an algebraically closed field.

-Many attempts have been made on complete classification of low-dimensional unital associative algebras and a number of lists have been published.
-To mention just a few: the classification in dimensions up to four was obtained in 1935 by G. Scorza \cite{S} and reproved by P. Gabriel by means of quivers in 1974 \cite{Gabriel}.
-In \cite{FP, FPP} A. Fialowski, M. Penkava and M. Phillipson provided a list of three-dimensional complex associative algebras studying their deformations.
-G. Mazzola \cite{M} gave a list in dimension five in studying the geometric classification, while M. Goze and A. Makhlouf \cite{GM} obtained a list in dimension six.
+Many attempts have been made to obtain a complete classification of low-dimensional unital associative algebras, and a number of lists have been published.
+To mention just a few: the classification in dimensions up to four was obtained in 1935 by G. Scorza \cite{S} and later reproved by P. Gabriel using quivers in 1974 \cite{Gabriel}.
+In \cite{FP, FPP}, A. Fialowski, M. Penkava, and M. Phillipson provided a list of three-dimensional complex associative algebras by studying their deformations.
+G. Mazzola \cite{M} produced a classification in dimension five in studying the geometric classification, while M. Goze and A. Makhlouf \cite{GM} obtained a list in dimension six.
 B.Poonen classified nilpotent commutative associative algebras of dimension $\leq 5$ over algebraically closed fields \cite{P}.
 Note that all these results were obtained over the field of complex numbers.

 Recently, we came across the paper \cite{KSTT}, where the authors claim to provide a complete classification of three-dimensional associative algebras over $\mathbb{R}$ and $\mathbb{C}$.
 Having in hand the result of \cite{B}, which gives a complete classification of two-dimensional algebras over an arbitrary base field, we decided to apply it to the classification of three-dimensional associative algebras over any base field using a method called the extension method.